-The Audit Committee has reviewed and discussed with Management the Company's audited consolidated financial statements as of and for the year ended December 31, 2007.
-The Audit Committee has also discussed with our independent registered public accounting firm the matters required to be discussed by the Statement on Auditing Standards No. 61, as amended "Communication With Audit Committees" and was provided with the letter required by Rule 3526, "Communication With Audit Committees Concerning Independence," of the PCAOB.
-Based on the reviews and discussions referred to above, the Audit Committee has recommended to the Board of the Company that the audited consolidated financial statements referred to above be included in this 2007 Annual Report.
+The Audit Committee has reviewed and discussed with Management the Company's audited consolidated financial statements as of and for the year ended December 31, 2008.
+The Audit Committee has also discussed with our independent registered public accounting firm the matters required to be discussed by the Statement on Auditing Standards No. 114, "The Auditor's Communication With Those Charged With Governance," issued by the Auditing Standards Board of the American Institute of Certified Public Accountants which replaced SAS No. 61, "Communication With Audit Committees."
+Based on the reviews and discussions referred to above, the Audit Committee has recommended to the Board of the Company that the audited consolidated financial statements referred to above be included in this 2008 Annual Report.